sorath2/telemt/docs/API.md

 | Field | Type | Required | Description |
 | --- | --- | --- | --- |
 | `secret` | `string` | no | Exactly 32 hex chars.
 If missing, generated automatically. |

+Note: the request contract is defined, but the corresponding route currently returns `404` (see routing edge cases).

 ## Response Data Contracts